Mountain biking in France: from Avallon to Besse-en Chandesse

 We had nine flat tires amongst us two in the first 8 days to Moulins. (another one the week after; our two friends on tubeless did not have any) We met a fellow biker who already had three flats on his first day from Etang sur Arroux-sur-Moulins. … This is because of the thorns of brambles that pierce like needles through the outer tires (and don’t forget to bring tweezers to remove them from the outer tyre if you are not tubeless!)!
 And since most “bocages” consist of bramble hedgerows, cycling with inner tubes is like playing Russian roulette….!
 Even Michelin tires do not help!

 2. We sometimes wondered (especially in the Morvan) when we pushed our bike up again or hobbled down on rocks and tree stumps on a so-called V3 what V4-V5-V6 would be like, then?
 In the Topoguide, no stage got a higher gradation than V3…!!??
-Or what is the point of grading routes if for more than half of the grades you need to be a circus performer and work for Cirque du Soleil to stay on your bike?
+Or what is the point of grading routes if for more than half of the grades you need to be a CIRCUS ARTIST and work for Cirque du Soleil to stay on your bike?
 Where even Mathieu Van der Poel – himself with an impressive pedigree – must carry his bike. …!

 3. Also the daily denivelations, the D+ are often seriously underestimated (see our statistics: we had 4 Garmins and 1 Wahoo the first week, 2 Garmins and 1 Wahoo after)!
 This is not really a big problem because the experience is in the beauty of the cycling.
 But a good (mental) preparation, knowing what the day is going to bring contributes to that experience; a lack of preparation does not let you experience it to the fullest…!